 Motor size can be reduced due to efficient operation with SCL.
 Since SCL utilizes measured motor characteristics in motor model algorithms (as opposed to open loop vector, where nameplate motor data is entered into a generic model), the motors are operated more efficiently and with less heating and motor losses.

 As an example, motor manufacturer Moteg was able to shrink a steering pump design by over 8 ¾” (223 mm) in length and reduce the weight from 46kg to 8kg.
 Additionally, since SCL allows encoderless operation, the motor design was also changed from an asynchronous induction motor to a more efficient PM servo motor.

-A second example is a test was done to compare the performance of hydraulic steering pump utilizing an asynchronous induction motor in sensorless closed loop versus open loop V/Hz operation.
-During nominal operation (driving straight), the motor drew significantly less current (4A) compared to the open loop operation current draw (9A).
+A second example is a test that was done to compare the performance of hydraulic steering pumps utilizing an asynchronous induction motor in sensorless closed loop versus open loop V/Hz operation.
+During nominal operation (driving straight), the motor drew significantly less current (4A) compared to the open-loop operation current draw (9A).

 In summary, SCL can significantly reduce motor current during nominal operation and drastically reduce peaks during abrupt loads

 Space-Saving Mechanical Design

 A VFD, depending on its design, can also provide benefits to the mechanical layout of electrical components in-vehicle systems in terms of size, component reduction, and placement.